Justin Carpentier

 - Antoine Bambade, PhD 2020-2023, co-supervised with Adrien Taylor.
 Now Research Scientist at EDF.
 PhD thesis: Primal-dual proximal augmented lagrangian methods for quadratic programming: theory and implementation.

 - Sarah El-Kazdadi, PhD student then software engineer.
-Now Linear Algebra guru at Nvidia.
+Now Linear Algebra specialist at Nvidia.

 - Rohan Budhiraja, software engineer.
 Now at SquareMind.